KotaIsCute/Kahoot-Smasher-1/README.md

-# Luke Vercelli
+# Senpiia
-Please dont copy code and not give gredit to the OG creator
+Please dont copy code and don't give credit

-Kahoot Bot is a program especially designed to make people confused.
+The Kahoot Bot is a program especially designed to make people confused.
 Great for April fools pranks and jokes.

 ## Installation
-If you want the exe for quick use, please contact the developer at Lukevercelli@icloud.com

 To run the source on your computer or you are not on windows, do the following:
 - Download node.js